Sofosbuvir and velpatasvir (Oral)

-It is very important that your doctor check your progress at regular visits.
-This is to make sure that sofosbuvir and velpatasvir is working properly and to check for unwanted effects.
+It is very important that your doctor check your progress at regular visits to make sure that sofosbuvir and velpatasvir is working properly and to check for unwanted effects.

 Do not take sofosbuvir and velpatasvir together with other products containing sofosbuvir (eg, Sovaldi®).

-Amiodarone can cause serious side effects (such as cardiac arrest, slow heartbeat, conditions that need pacemaker) if used together with sofosbuvir in combination with simeprevir or daclatasvir, or if you have used it recently.
+Amiodarone can cause serious side effects (such as cardiac arrest, slow heartbeat, conditions that need pacemaker) if used together with medicines containing sofosbuvir (including ledipasvir and sofosbuvir combination, Harvoni®), or if you have used it recently.
 This is more likely to occur in patients with heart disease or advanced liver disease.
 Tell your doctor if you are taking amiodarone before using sofosbuvir and velpatasvir.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal (eg, St. John's wort) or vitamin supplements.